schoolofmarkets/schoolofmarkets.github.io/index.md

   image:
     image: "/uploads/2019/12/13/I'm gonna make you an offer you can't refuse.-2.png"
     alt_text: An offer you cant refuse

 - template: 1-column-text
   block: one-column-1
+  headline: When does the Course Launch?
+  content: The course will be Launched, and added to your Cloud Drive on Jan 1 2020! <br><br>
+  <span style="text-decoration: underline;">P.S.
+You'd also get a Certificate for completing this!</span>
+- template: 1-column-text
+  block: one-column-1
   headline: Further Queries?